Khyati2201/GStreamer-Plugins/README.md

 **mp4mux**

-*Description:* It merges streams (audio and video) into ISO MPEG-4 (.mp4) files. <br/> *Propoerties*: 'name' assigns an alias for referencing the muxer.
+*Description:* It merges streams (audio and video) into ISO MPEG-4 (.mp4) files. <br/> *Properties*: 'name' assigns an alias for referencing the muxer.

 **filesink**